MustafaZahaak/letter-management/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## About project
+# About project

-This project is designe for MCIT to manage the incomming and out going letter requests
+This project is designe for MCIT to manage the incomming and out going letter requests, this project is only some mini part of the project back-end implementation using laravel.

+I was eager/inerested to upload the front-end using angular technology but Due to lackage of time if have only implement the back-end.

+if you have any concern i am pleasure to answer any concern and show you the enterprise applications that i have implement for EA and other enterpis companines

+# How To Use

+* Clone git repository
+* install dependencies
+* runn followin commands\

+- php artisan passport:intsall\n
+- php artisan db:seed\
+- php artisan tinker\
+    $user = new \App\Models\User;\
+    $user->createSuperAdmin();\
+- php artisan serve

-## Modules
+# Modules

 The project has below nodes/main components

-1- Users
+1- Users\
-2- User Management
+2- User Management\
-3- Letters
+3- Letters\
-4- Reuquests
+4- Reuquests\
-5- Approvals and workflows
+5- Approvals and workflows\
-6- Organizations
+6- Organizations\
-7- Permissions
+7- Permissions\
-8- Roles
+8- Roles\
-9- Management
+9- Management\
     9.1- Manage the historical data and request
     9.2- Optimizing the query of historical data
     9.3- Reporting

-## Main Poinsts considered in this project
+# Main Poinsts considered in this project

  * User ACL
  * Permisson managent for each request using middlewares